nocodb/nocodb/README.md

 * You are working on a demo, hacks etc

 ## When NOT to use ?
-* If you are in need of a full blown MVC framework, ACL, Authorisation etc - Not this.
+* If you are in need of a full blown MVC framework, ACL, Authorisation etc - early days.
-* Other times not mentioned in when to use section

 ### Command line options